ceejbot/soulsy/README.md

 [cxx](https://cxx.rs/) made developing the C++/Rust bridge a snap.
 This crate unlocks Rust as a viable language for all of your modding needs.
 The only drawback is that async Rust is not yet supported.
 You can work around this using channels if you need to; see the docs.

+## TODO

+Ceej's bringup to-do list:

+- [ ] Finish up the icon data loading function.
+Possibly rewrite all the icon data loading in Rust, if sharing slices of u8 across the bridge is easy enough.
+- [ ] Hack out the per-page position settings stuff to ask Rust for info for exactly four slots, the ones visible right now.
+- [ ] Track highlight status in the controller to support drawing.
+- [ ] Inform rust about inventory changes. aka call to rust from the inventory hooks.
+Related: validate cycle data on save load.
+Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
+- [ ] Wire up the equip-item functions.
+- [ ] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
+- [ ] Get all layout info into one file; load it into the shared struct.
+(Is shared the right choice? who knows.)
+- [ ] Figure out how to compile papyrus scripts.
+(Can this be done by CMake?)
+- [ ] Edit the `.esp`` if necessary.
+Check it in.
+- [ ] Rewrite or merely just tweak the script that builds the mod archive itself, with correctly-placed files.
+- [ ] Test to see if the mod loads at all into the game.
+Fix whatever's broken.
+- [ ] Fix whatever looks bad, repeat.
+- [ ] Hammer the hell out of it while playing.
+Fix whatever doesn't stand up to abuse.
+- [ ] Get Rust logging to the same file as SKSE?
+Or at least log to a file in the same directory.
+- [ ] Add more Rust logging for happy-path cases, not just error cases.
+- [ ] Consider getting more testers.

 ## License

 GPL-3.0.